pkhuong/pkhuong.github.io/source/_posts/2025-08-14-monoid-augmented-fifos.markdown

 [The 2020 follow-up](https://arxiv.org/abs/2009.13768) notes that we can do that for the old excretion list without even keeping the original values around: we only have to multiply the old excretion list's suffix product with the product of all newly appended excretion values.

-[^partial]: It's tempting to promote only a prefix of the ingestion list, but that introduces a sort of circularity because we'd have to find the monoidal products of both the upgraded prefix and the remaining suffix in constant time.
+[^partial]: It's tempting to promote only a prefix of the ingestion list, but that introduces a sort of circularity because we'd have to find the monoid products of both the upgraded prefix and the remaining suffix in constant time.

 The excretion and ingest(ion) lists